mikegrif/CleaningData/CodeBook.md

  + numeric values in the range -1.0 ...
 1.0

 - fBodyAccMag-mean()
+ + average magnitude of body acceleration using the Euclidean norm after applying fast fourier transform
+ + numeric values in the range -1.0 ...
+1.0

 - fBodyAccMag-meanFreq()
+ + average frequency magnitude of body acceleration using the Euclidean norm after applying fast fourier transform
+ + numeric values in the range -1.0 ...
+1.0

 - fBodyBodyAccJerkMag-mean()
+ + average magnitude of body acceleration jerk using the Euclidean norm after applying fast fourier transform
+ + numeric values in the range -1.0 ...
+1.0

 - fBodyBodyAccJerkMag-meanFreq()
+ + average frequency magnitude of body acceleration jerk using the Euclidean norm after applying fast fourier transform
+ + numeric values in the range -1.0 ...
+1.0

 - fBodyBodyGyroMag-mean()
+ + average magnitude of body acceleration using the Euclidean norm after applying fast fourier transform
+ + numeric values in the range -1.0 ...
+1.0

 - fBodyBodyGyroMag-meanFreq()
+ + average frequency magnitude of body gyroscope measurement using the Euclidean norm after applying fast fourier transform
+ + numeric values in the range -1.0 ...
+1.0

 - fBodyBodyGyroJerkMag-mean()
+ + average magnitude of body gyroscope measurement using the Euclidean norm after applying fast fourier transform
+ + numeric values in the range -1.0 ...
+1.0

 - fBodyBodyGyroJerkMag-meanFreq()
+ + average frequency magnitude of body gyroscope measurement using the Euclidean norm after applying fast fourier transform
+ + numeric values in the range -1.0 ...
+1.0

 - tBodyAcc-std()-X
- + x component of body acceleration measurement
+ + x component of standard deviation for body acceleration measurement
  + numeric values in the range -1.0 ...
 1.0

 - tBodyAcc-std()-Y
- + y component of body acceleration measurement
+ + y component of standard deviation for  body acceleration measurement
  + numeric values in the range -1.0 ...
 1.0

 - tBodyAcc-std()-Z
- + z component of body acceleration measurement
+ + z component of standard deviation for  body acceleration measurement
  + numeric values in the range -1.0 ...
 1.0

 - tGravityAcc-std()-X
- + x component of body acceleration measurement
+ + x component of standard deviation for body gravitional acceleration measurement
  + numeric values in the range -1.0 ...
 1.0

 - tGravityAcc-std()-Y
- + y component of body acceleration measurement
+ + y component of standard deviation for body gravational acceleration measurement
  + numeric values in the range -1.0 ...
 1.0

 - tGravityAcc-std()-Z
- + z component of body acceleration measurement
+ + z component of standard deviation for body gravitational acceleration measurement
  + numeric values in the range -1.0 ...
 1.0

 - tBodyAccJerk-std()-X
- + x component of body acceleration measurement
+ + x component of standard deviation for body acceleration jerk measurement
  + numeric values in the range -1.0 ...
 1.0

 - tBodyAccJerk-std()-Y
- + y component of body acceleration measurement
+ + y component of standard deviation for body acceleration jerk measurement
  + numeric values in the range -1.0 ...
 1.0

 - tBodyAccJerk-std()-Z
- + z component of body acceleration measurement
+ + z component of standard deviation for body acceleration jerk measurement
  + numeric values in the range -1.0 ...
 1.0

 - tBodyGyro-std()-X
- + x component of body acceleration measurement
+ + x component of standard deviation for body gyroscope measurement
  + numeric values in the range -1.0 ...
 1.0

 - tBodyGyro-std()-Y
- + y component of body acceleration measurement
+ + y component of standard deviation for body gyroscope measurement
  + numeric values in the range -1.0 ...
 1.0

 - tBodyGyro-std()-Z
- + z component of body acceleration measurement
+ + z component of standard deviation for body gyroscope measurement
  + numeric values in the range -1.0 ...
 1.0

 - tBodyGyroJerk-std()-X
- + x component of body acceleration measurement
+ + x component of standard deviation for body gyroscope jerk measurement
  + numeric values in the range -1.0 ...
 1.0

 - tBodyGyroJerk-std()-Y
- + y component of body acceleration measurement
+ + y component of standard deviation for body gyroscope jerk measurement
  + numeric values in the range -1.0 ...
 1.0

 - tBodyGyroJerk-std()-Z
- + z component of body acceleration measurement
+ + z component of standard deviation for body gyroscope measurement
  + numeric values in the range -1.0 ...
 1.0

 - tBodyAccMag-std()
+ + magnitude of standard deviation for body acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - tGravityAccMag-std()
+ + magnitude of standard deviation for body gravitational acceleration measurement
+ + numeric values in the range -1.0 ...
+1.0

 - tBodyAccJerkMag-std()
+ + magnitude of standard deviation for body acceleration jerk measurement
+ + numeric values in the range -1.0 ...
+1.0

 - tBodyGyroMag-std()
+ + magnitude of standard deviation for body gyroscope measurement
+ + numeric values in the range -1.0 ...
+1.0

 - tBodyGyroJerkMag-std()
+ + magnitude of standard deviation for body gyroscope jerk measurement
+ + numeric values in the range -1.0 ...
+1.0

 - fBodyAcc-std()-X
- + x component of body acceleration measurement
+ + x component of standard deviation for body acceleration measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyAcc-std()-Y
- + y component of body acceleration measurement
+ + y component of standard deviation for body acceleration measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyAcc-std()-Z
- + z component of body acceleration measurement
+ + z component of standard deviation for body acceleration measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyAccJerk-std()-X
- + x component of body acceleration measurement
+ + x component of standard deviation for body acceleration jerk measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyAccJerk-std()-Y
- + y component of body acceleration measurement
+ + y component of standard deviation for body acceleration jerk measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyAccJerk-std()-Z
- + z component of body acceleration measurement
+ + z component of standard deviation for body acceleration jerk measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyGyro-std()-X
- + x component of body acceleration measurement
+ + x component of standard deviation for body gyroscope measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyGyro-std()-Y
- + y component of body acceleration measurement
+ + y component of standard deviation for body gyroscope measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyGyro-std()-Z
- + z component of body acceleration measurement
+ + z component of standard deviation for body gyroscope measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyAccMag-std()
+ + magnitude of standard deviation for body acceleration measurement after applying fast fourier transform
+ + numeric values in the range -1.0 ...
+1.0

 - fBodyBodyAccJerkMag-std()
+ + magnitude of standard deviation for body acceleration jerk measurement after applying fast fourier transform
+ + numeric values in the range -1.0 ...
+1.0

 - fBodyBodyGyroMag-std()
+ + magnitude of standard deviation for body gyroscope measurement after applying fast fourier transform
+ + numeric values in the range -1.0 ...
+1.0

 - fBodyBodyGyroJerkMag-std()
+ + magnitude of standard deviation for body gyroscope jerk measurement after applying fast fourier transform
+ + numeric values in the range -1.0 ...
+1.0